Test Logging in Django

 logger.exception("Something bad happened.")

-Testing Logging
+Testing Logs

 with self.assertNoLogs(logger="my_logger", level="WARNING":

-# code that does NOT produce a log (at the 'warning' level)
+# code that doesn't produce a log

 with self.assertLogs(logger="my_logger", level="WARNING" as cm:

-# code that DOES produce a log (at the 'warning' level)
+# code that DOES produce a log

 # make sure the log message is correct